 CARE Advocates (Formerly PAAVE)

-This organization is committed to educating students about the violent culture we live in, which perpetuates relationship and sexual violence.
-Our mission is to grant access to knowledge, increase sensitivity, and change individual attitudes about sexual violence through our peer education program.
+Our mission is to grant access to knowledge, increase sensitivity, and change individual attitudes about interpersonal violence through presentations, discussions, and workshops around campus activism and violence prevention.
 To accomplish our mission, our program utilizes the latest developments in the anti-violence movement.

-CARE Advocates go through a 35-hour training program ranging in topics from relationship violence, consent, drug facilitated rape, and more.
-Training dates are scheduled once a semester.
-If you are interested in becoming a CARE Advocate please contact Ashlyn Gray at 702-895-0603.
-We are no longer accepting applications for the Summer 2014 CARE Advocacy Training.
-All applications submitted after May 23, 2014 will be considered for the Spring 2015 Training.
+CARE Advocates go through an extensive 35-hour training program covering topics including relationship violence, consent, drug facilitated rape, and more.
+Training dates are scheduled every January and July.
+If you are interested in becoming a CARE Advocate, please contact Ashlyn Gray at 702-895-0604 or firstname.lastname@example.org.

-If you want to schedule a presentation for your classroom or for your student organization, please contact the Ashlyn Gray at 702-895-0603 or email@example.com.
+If you want to schedule a CARE Presentation for your classroom or for your student organization, please contact the Ashlyn Gray at 702-895-0604.

 - Rape Culture, Gender and the Media

 - Drug Facilitated Rape

 - Domestic Violence and Sexual Assault Facts and Resources

 - LGBTQ Violence